Eurovisionathon 2023

 My favorite reads, regardless of their win or loss in Eurovision, are: The Book of Eels (Sweden), The Fault in Our Stars (Netherlands), Beautiful Ruins (Italy), The Devil in Vienna (Austria), Three Apples Fell from the Sky (Armenia)

-And here are some of the books I didn’t get around to, or add from what other participants have read:
+And here are some of the books I didn’t get around to, or recommended by other participants, that I hope I may read for next year:

 Albania: The Sworn Virgin or books by Ismail Kadare